Can Lack of Sleep Make You Sick?

-Is Lack of Sleep Compromising Your Health and Wellbeing?
+Is Lack of Sleep Compromising Your Immune System?

 The lack of sleep that many of us experience is commonplace in modern society.
 It has detrimental effects and may actually be the underlying cause of a number of acute and chronic health conditions.
 It is easy to associate a bad night’s sleep with feeling ill-tempered the next day, but it may also be the reason you have a craving for carbohydrates.
 It can also contribute to a low sex drive, or cause memory loss.

 Studies indicate that lack of sleep is a factor in a substantial number of accidents, from car accidents caused by drowsy driving to major incidents like oil spills and nuclear events.

 Lack of sleep is connected to a number of short-term and long-term conditions.
 Short-term lack of sleep can lower immune function making it easier to get sick from viruses.
 Longer-term effects can include increased risk for serious illnesses like stroke, cardiovascular disease, and high blood pressure.